The Statistical Fairness-Accuracy Frontier: Estimation with Unknown Covariance

 The second term, $(\widehat{\beta}_\lambda-\beta_\lambda)^\top \Sigma_g (\beta_\lambda-\beta_g)$, captures a new phenomenon arising from the bias term.
 First, note that the bound in \Cref{proposition:cross-term-unkown-cov} controls its absolute value, but the term itself may be positive or negative.
 Moreover, it is straightforward to verify that if we sum this term across the two groups with weights $\lambda$ and $1-\lambda$, the result is zero.
 Thus, its contribution to one group's risk is always offset by the other's, ensuring that the two groups experience it with opposite signs.
 Even if the absolute-value bound were symmetric, the term would still be a source of disparity between the two groups’ risks.

 However, the bound is in fact not symmetric.
 As stated after the proposition, it changes from $\lambda (1-\lambda)^2$ for group~$r$ to $\lambda^2 (1-\lambda)$ for group~$b$.
-This bias effect is larger for group~$r$ when $\lambda$ is close to $0$ and for group~$b$ when $\lambda$ is close to $1$, meaning that the second term increases in absolute value for one group when the other group is prioritized in the overall loss function.
+This bias effect is larger for group~$r$ when $\lambda$ is close to zero and for group~$b$ when $\lambda$ is close to one, meaning that, at those endpoints, the term is larger in absolute value for the group that is not prioritized.

 These observations highlight that the fairness-accuracy trade-off implied by the choice of $\lambda$ in the population objective is not necessarily the trade-off realized in finite samples.
 The empirical estimator introduces systematic differences in the per-group risk in a way that shifts the balance away from the intended allocation.
 At the same time, it is noteworthy that these differences are not driven by sample imbalances.
 As in the known-covariance case, all bounds remain similar in $n_r$ and $n_b$ across both groups.